enzoMiller/enzoMiller.github.io/_posts/2021-03-28-Neural_network_and_stochastic_control.md

 ---

 In this post, we are going to see how to use neural network to solve optimal (or stochastic) control problems.
-The use of deep learning to such task is quite recent in. in the control community, see [this paper](https://www.pnas.org/content/pnas/115/34/8505.full.pdf) or [this one](https://arxiv.org/pdf/1812.05916.pdf) to name just a few; and as you'll see, its approach differs quite a bit from the one we are used to see in the reinforcement learning community.
+The use of deep learning to such task is quite recent in in the control community, see [this paper](https://www.pnas.org/content/pnas/115/34/8505.full.pdf) or [this one](https://arxiv.org/pdf/1812.05916.pdf) to name just a few; and as you'll see, its approach differs quite a bit from the one we are used to see in the reinforcement learning community.

 <iframe src="https://giphy.com/embed/ix8yJ9ZwYW5zJprbTN" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ix8yJ9ZwYW5zJprbTN">via GIPHY</a></p>

 # Table of contents
 1. [The model](#whatIs)
-TO COMPLETE
+TO DO
 2. [The method of resolution](#example)
-TO COMPLETE
+TO DO

 # The model